gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 In deep learning, these layered representations are learned via models called *neural networks*, structured in literal layers stacked on top of each other.
 The term
 *neural network* is a reference to neurobiology, but although some of the central concepts in deep learning were developed in part by drawing inspiration from our understanding of the brain, deep-learning models are not models of the brain.

+You can think of a deep network as a multistage information-distillation , where information goes through successive filters and comes out increasingly *purified*.

+Technically, deep learning is a multistage way to learn data representations.
+It's a simple idea - but as it turns out, very simple mechanisms, sufficiently scaled, can end up looking like magic.